Don has been an avid traveler and motorhome owner for most of his life and he shares his experiences along with valuable tips for RV owners.

 RV Financial Tips

-Your typical cars sell for less than an RV because, well, they are actually just a means of transportation; while on the other hand, an RV is a home of sorts, that can be driven or towed to campsites where it provides numerous creature comforts for the owner's use.
+Your typical automobiles sell for much less than an RV because, well, they are actually just a means of transportation.
+On the other hand, an RV is a home of sorts, that can be driven or towed to campsites where it provides numerous creature comforts for the owner's use for years.

 Because a modern RV has so many of these creature comforts installed in them, such as air conditioning, heating, toilets, beds, refrigerators, sofas, dining tables, and more, they will naturally cost more than what you would pay for the average car.

-Another difference is that there are a lot fewer lending institutions who will finance an RV than ones who will finance cars, so RV loans can be a little harder to get..
+Another difference is that there are quite a lot fewer lending institutions who will finance an RV than there are ones who will finance cars, so RV loans can inherently be a little harder to find.

-An RV, especially a motorhome, because of its high cost, will usually need to be be financed for a much longer period of time than a car, just to get the monthly payment down to a reasonable and affordable number.
+An RV, especially one of the larger motorhomes, because of its high cost, will usually need to be financed for a much longer period of time than a car, just to get the monthly payment down to a reasonable and affordable number.

-The good thing is, there are several places a buyer can quickly find the relative values of a specific RV that they might be interested in, so that they can level the playing field with dealers.
+The good thing is, there are several places a buyer can quickly find the relative values of a specific RV that they might be interested in, so that they can level the playing field with the dealers involved.

-Probably the most popular source for accurate pricing, which is also pretty much the pricing standard used by RV dealers across the country, is the NADA (National Automotive Dealers Association) database on the web and the local dealers handbook.
+Probably the most popular source for accurate RV pricing, is the NADA (National Automotive Dealers Association) database on the web; which is also the number one pricing standard used by RV dealers across the country.

-Another popular resource used by some dealers and others is the Kelly Blue Book website.
+Another popular resource used by some dealers and others is the Kelly Blue Book website or KBB.

-And of course, there are a few other sources, but the vast majority of dealers and banks will be using these top two sources for their RV pricing standards.
+And of course, there are a few other sources of RV pricing available, especially on the web, but you will find that the vast majority of RV dealers and lending institutions will be using these top two sources for determining their RV pricing standards.

 Using the NADA Site for Pricing Data

-In order to get to the appropriate place on the NADA website to look up actual values, you should do the following;
+In order to get to the appropriate site on the NADA website and find the actual values for a model unit, you should do the following;

 - On your PC, go to www.nada.com.

-- A pop-up will ask for your local zip code, enter it.
-Prices do vary around the country.
+- A pop-up will ask for your local zip code; enter it.
+This is required because prices do vary around the country.

 - At this point, you will be in the area of the NADA site where you can enter the basic details about the RV you are interested in.

-- Do not duplicate accessories that may have been standard in your specific model.
+- Make sure to not duplicate accessories that may have been standard in your specific model, as you define your desired RV and its accessories.

 Once you are done, you will see that you have the latest NADA suggested values for the specific RV you have chosen.

-These prices you will find are a necessary tool for you if you want to negotiate your best deal with any RV seller, whether they are a dealer or not.
+You will want to print these pages of data, if you want to go to a dealer who might have the RV you want to purchase.
+You will find these prices are a necessary tool for you if you want to negotiate your best deal with any RV seller, whether they are a dealer or not.

 Suggested List Price